MICHEL-Hugo/INSAi_CVA6-softcore-contest/README.md

 $ make cva6_fpga
 ```

-3. When the bitstream is generated, switch on Zybo board and run:
+3. When the bitstream is generated, switch on Zybo board and run: (à refaire à chaque lancement du FPGA)
 ```
 $ make program_cva6_fpga
 ```